William Pitt the Younger delivered a famous speech in 1792 advocating for the abolition of the slave trade. Here’s an excerpt from that speech:

 What does Pitt propose as an alternative to the Stamp Act?

-Pitt proposes that the British government should focus on building a positive relationship with the American colonies based on mutual respect and cooperation.
+Pitt recommends that the British government should focus on building a positive relationship with the American colonies based on mutual respect and cooperation.